Hamza-69/GlutenPeekBackend/README.md

 ## Backend for gluten peek app

 ### Tasks Left:
 - post request for each scan DONE

-- post request when reporting symptoms
+- post request when reporting symptoms DONE

-- get request for day data with paremeter for number of days, so that a suitable number of days is returned
+- get request for day data with paremeter for number of days, so that a suitable number of days is returned DONE

 - post request for claims, so that a user can make a claim and descirbe whats wrong with a labelling DONE